Accessibility Legislation Engagement Report

 Undue hardship means that a law might not apply if the cost is too high.
 For example, a small business might not be able to afford to create a website that follows accessibility guidelines.

 Retrofitting means adding new features to an older building.
+(External link)

 We heard that communication is a human right, and that accessibility legislation should provide access to accommodations that allow everyone to communicate.
 Many participants said the cost of accommodations and assistive technologies is a barrier for people with disabilities.
 We heard that accommodations – such as people with the skills to support an individual in communication, different formats or technology such as video-relay services – should be readily available and affordable.